 If you are not able to find a home on your own, surrendering your pet to a humane society, animal rescue, or public shelter may be your only option.
 However, consider each group’s surrender and adoption policies before you give up your dog or cat.

 Most shelters are open-admission, meaning they take all incoming animals.
-When they run out of space or funding, most euthanize animals to make room for new arrivals if they’re unable to transport to other rescue groups, earning the name “kill” shelter.
+When they run out of space or funding, most euthanize animals to make room for new arrivals if they’re unable to transport to other rescue groups, earning the unfortunate name “kill” shelter.
 Owner-surrenders, older pets, large breed dogs, and animals with special needs, injuries or illnesses are the first to be put to sleep when a shelter reaches capacity.
 In some cases, an incoming animal might have as little as three days to be adopted or put to death.
+It’s important to note that no shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community, euthanasia is often the result.

 Other organizations are limited-admission, meaning they only take in the number and type of animals they can re-home, and do not euthanize for space.
 These are often referred to as “no-kill” shelters, but the label is misleading.
 The vast majority of shelter staff are not “pro-kill,” but often lack the means to humanely manage the velocity of incoming pets.
 And even no-kill shelters euthanize animals deemed unadoptable due to illness, aggression or other factors.